 Some of the colors mottled quite a bit upon mixing together, which was a disappointment as it reduced the clarity of the colors quite a bit.
 However, it was very easy to blend colors together fairly seamlessly and the colors were nicely vibrant.
 Perhaps its best feature was how easy the colors lifted off with a few swipes of a blender brush pen.
 I love how heavy the paper is!
 It’s very sturdy and had a medium amount of ink bleed-through to the back, with zero soaking into the protection pad.
 There was no glare from heavy layering of colors.

-Blending colors together and layering were quite easy and there was quite a lot of bleed through to the back, although it didn’t stain the protection sheet at all.
+Blending colors together and layering was quite easy.
+There was quite a lot of bleed through to the back, although it didn’t stain the protection sheet at all.
 The best feature was the inclusion of the plastic/silicon protection sheet in the pad!
 A pleasant surprise, as it isn’t even mentioned on the cover that it is included.
-There was no glare from heavy saturation of colors.
+There was no glare from the heavy saturation of colors.

 The downside is that colors did not lift hardly at all with the blender pen, and the paper being so very thin, at 70g., it wrinkled easily.
 Still, it was my second favorite paper because of the clarity of the colors and the lack of mottling.
 When I use this paper, I carefully remove it from the pad and tape it down to a non-porous board with painters tape.
 That way I can eliminate the wrinkling.
 I will have to store the finished sheets carefully!
 There was a lot of glare from heavy layers of colors.